 Early childhood internships encourage students to master best practice when working with diverse groups of children and their families.
 Each student must successfully complete an internship in order to apply to earn the early childhood credentials including a two year Associate Degree in Early Childhood Education and a Certificate of Early Childhood Education.
-The early childhood internship is meant to be a capstone experience for each student providing an enjoyable learning relationship between an instructor, a site mentor (called a coordinating site teacher), and the student.
+The early childhood internship is meant to be a capstone experience for each student providing an enjoyable learning relationship between an instructor, a site mentor (called a coordinating site teacher (CST)), and the student.
 The course outcomes provide an opportunity for students to be able to apply concepts learned in classes.
 The course outcomes are based on the community college standards for quality created by the National Association for the Education of Young Children (NAEYC) accrediting and advocacy organization.
 Typically, the internship is taken during one of the last two semesters prior to graduation.

-Summer, Spring and Fall Internships
+Fall, Spring and Summer Internships

 - Fall/Spring (a minimum of 14 weeks): 275 / 14 weeks or 20 clock hours a week*